pionieeri/collyzer/README.md

 # Collyzer - Log Collector & Analyzer

-Please be aware, that this project is build solely for understanding various topics around automated security practices, and as such it is not suitable for any production use.
+Please be aware that this project is built solely for understanding various topics around automated security practices, and as such it is not suitable for any production use.

 Collyzer is a tool for collecting, parsing, and storing log files from remote systems for security analysis.